Income Tax Rates and Allowances

 Income Tax Rates

-From 1 April 2016, special rates for savings and dividend income at 0% rate applied to
+Special rates for savings and dividend income at 0% rate apply to:

 - the first £500 of savings income for higher rate taxpayers